 - 2014: "Feeding 9 Billion"

 - 2015: "Water Planet, Water Crises?"

 - 2016: "Energy 2030"

-CAMPUS SUSTAINABILITY
+- 2017: "Building Resilience to Climate Change"

-ILLINOIS CLIMATE ACTION PLAN (ICAP)
+CAMPUS SUSTAINABILITY ILLINOIS CLIMATE Action Plan (ICAP)

-The iCAP represents a roadmap to a new, prosperous, and sustainable future for the University.
+bit.ly/IllinoisCAP represents a roadmap to a new, prosperous, and sustainable future for the University.
 It outlines strategies, initiatives, and targets toward meeting the stated goal of carbon neutrality (no net emissions) by 2050, if not sooner.
-With the approval of this document, campus recognized the urgent need to dramatically reduce its greenhouse gas emissions in order to help mitigate the dangerous effects of climate change that are already becoming evident.

-Sustainability Working Advisory Teams (SWATeams)

-Volunteer teams of faculty, staff, and students examine the six broad themes within the Illinois Climate Action Plan and recommend concrete steps the campus should take to meet its goals.
+The iCAP of this document, campus recognized the urgent need to dramatically reduce its greenhouse gas emissions in order to help mitigate the dangerous effects of climate change that are already becoming evident.
+Sustainability Working Advisory Teams (SWATeams) Volunteer teams of faculty, staff, and students examine the six broad themes within the Illinois Climate Action Plan and recommend concrete steps the campus should take to meet its goals.
 Read more about this official process at sustainability.illinois.edu/swateams.
 The six teams:

-- Energy Conservation

-& Building Standards
+- Energy Conservation & Building Standards

 - Energy Generation, Purchasing, & Distribution

 - Transportation

-- · Water & Stormwater
+- Water & Stormwater

 - Purchasing, Waste, & Recycling

 - Agriculture, Land Use, Food, & Sequestration

 CERTIFIED GREEN OFFICE PROGRAM

 Through the Certified Green Office Program, iSEE invites campus faculty and staff to make a pledge to reduce resource use and improve overall sustainability in the day-to-day practices of the office or laboratory.
 Small actions make a big difference when many take those small actions!
-In 2014, 26 offices with more than 1,200 employees participated.
+To date, 33 offices with more than 1,500 employees have participated.

 See our recommended green office practices at go.illinois.edu/greenoffice.
 AND MORE!

-Discover all the ways iSEE and others are making our campus home greener - and the awards Illinois has won through its efforts:
+Discover all the ways iSEE and others are making our campus home greener - and the awards Illinois has won through its efforts: sustainability.illinois.edu/campus-sustainability/

-sustainability.illinois.edu/campus-sustainability/